aras-p/aras-p.hugo/content/blog/2025/08-scopes.md

 [{{<img src="/img/blog/2025/scopes-waveform.png" width="450px">}}](/img/blog/2025/scopes-waveform.png)

 This is what a waveform visualization does: each column displays pixel luminance distribution of that column of the input image.
-For low dynamic range (8 bit/channel) content, you can trivially know there is 256 possible vertical values that would be needed.
+For low dynamic range (8 bit/channel) content, you can trivially know there are 256 possible vertical values that would be needed.
 But how tall should the waveform image be for HDR content?
 You could guesstimate things like "waveform displays +4 extra stops of exposure" and make a 4x taller bitmap.